 The 2 Ingredients You Should Be Putting in Your Washing Machine

 Your washing machine is probably the most loved appliance in your house.
 Very few people actually like doing laundry, but it’s necessary to keep a clean house.
 Just like with anything else, the more you use it the dirtier it gets.
 While you might not think that your washing machine needs to be cleaned—since it’s constantly being run with soap and water to clean your clothes—it actually does.
-If other appliances in your house need to be cleaned too, here’s how to clean tricky household objects.
+Make sure to avoid these laundry products that are a waste of money.

 “The mixture of vinegar and baking soda is perfect [for cleaning your washing machine], not only for whitening clothes but for cleaning the parts of your washing machine as well,” said the expert cleaners at Top Cleaners.
 “You can use it for removing bad smells and mold.
 It’s a very budget and eco-friendly way to prolong the life of your machine.”